Increased intracranial pressure is a rise in the pressure inside the skull that can result from or cause brain injury.

 If the increased pressure pushes on important brain structures and blood vessels, it can lead to serious, permanent problems or even death.

-This condition usually cannot be prevented.
-If you have a persistent headache, blurred vision, changes in your level of alertness, neurological problems, or seizures, seek medical help as soon as possible.
+Traumatic brain injury risk can be reduced by wearing appropriate protective headgear for contact sports, while riding a bicycle, and during similar activities.
+Otherwise, this condition usually cannot be prevented.
+If you have a persistent headache, blurred vision, changes in your level of alertness, nervous system problems, or seizures, seek medical help right away.

-ICP - raised; Intracranial pressure - raised; Intracranial hypertension; Acute increased intracranial pressure; Sudden increased intracranial pressure
+ICP - raised; Intracranial pressure - raised; Intracranial hypertension; Acute increased intracranial pressure; Sudden increased intracranial pressure; Idiopathic intracranial hypertension

 Ball JW, Dains JE, Flynn JA, Solomon BS, Stewart RW.
 Emergency or life-threatening situations.
 In: Ball JW, Dains JE, Flynn JA, Solomon BS, Stewart RW, eds.
 Seidel's Guide to Physical Examination.
 10th ed.
 St Louis, MO: Elsevier; 2023:chap 26.

 Beaumont A. Physiology of the cerebrospinal fluid and intracranial pressure.
 In: Winn HR, ed.
 Youmans and Winn Neurological Surgery.
 8th ed.
 Philadelphia, PA: Elsevier; 2023:chap 69.